Bumble is Dead — And Humor, With It.

 When Bumble's 2024 ad campaign blew up, I wasn't nearly as interested in the outrage as I was in underlying question: can a dating app sell optimism against all odds?

-(Naturally, decision makers on both sides of the aisle went crazy).
+(As usual, decision makers on both sides of the aisle went crazy).

 When I couldn’t stand the tension any longer (I swear you could cut it with a knife in that near-empty room), I bit the bullet and went up to a stringy, sad-looking specimen staring with laser-like intensity at his phone.

 I asked him dutifully if he’d like to sit with my group (“as he waited for his friends to arrive,” I added).
-He might as well have pulled out a rape whistle, — except the music was so loud you could hardly hear your own bitter thoughts, let alone a lone incel’s cry for help.
+He might as well have pulled out a rape whistle, except — the music was so loud you could hardly hear your own bitter thoughts, let alone a lone incel’s cry for help.

-Alone but together we bobbed listlessly to the music, maintaining a 6-foot distance from each other so as not to risk eye contact or some other social disease.
+Alone but together we all bobbed listlessly to the ear-splitting music, maintaining a 6-foot distance from each other so as not to risk eye contact or some other social disease.
 Together but alone we rued the decades of dating mistakes that had brought us here, to this place on this night.

 The other day I pored over a Forbes poll that reported the majority of singles today a) think dating was easier before the pandemic but b) crave relationships just as much as before.